-WARNING
+A WARNING

-Before carrying out any electric welding on this

-- Pull the connectors out of all electronic control

-- Connect the ground lead of the welding equipment

-Read the instructions in operator's manual for
+- Before carrying out any electric welding on this machine - Pull the connectors out of all electronic control units. - Connect the ground lead of the welding equipment as close to the welding point as possible. - Read the instructions in operator's manual for

-as close to the welding point as possible.

-machine

-units.

-details.